Barry's Time Travel Review Score

 A suitable ending would have been – the aliens are dead, but no one knows how and remains a mystery to the world (because the event has not yet happened, but the consequence is felt).
 Only Cage knows what happened thanks to the Omega’s blood in him.

 All You Need Is Kill : Plot Summary

-This is the original story based on which the movie Edge Of Tomorrow was produced.
-The lead in the book is Keiji and the movie had Cage.
+All You Need Is Kill is the original story based on which the movie Edge Of Tomorrow was produced.
+The lead in the book is Keiji, while his name is Cage in the film.
 Rita is the same name as she belongs to the American unit.
 Rita Vrataski is a veteran Special Forces soldier called the Full Metal Bitch by other soldiers.

-Mimics are shown to be constantly adapting to the need.
-While the first version of them are sluggish and easy to kill, the later adaptations are swift and very hard to win a battle against.
+Mimics are shown to be continually adapting to their needs.
+While the first version of them is sluggish and easy to kill, the later adaptations are swift and very hard to win a battle against.
 The Mimics are in networks.
 Each network has a Nexus and many Antennae.
 Both the Nexus and the Antennae can trigger a reset of time.
-Nexus and Antennae don’t look different to the regular human eye.
+Nexus and Antennae look the same to the human eye.

-In the rare case of killing an Antenna Keiji is caught in one such time loop.
+By killing an Antenna, Keiji is caught in time loops.
 Every time he dies, he wakes up a day before the battle.
 He keeps track of the loop number by quickly writing it on his wrist.
-Rita has been stuck in her own loop as well in the past.
-She realizes that Keiji is stuck in a loop and she asks him to meet her past self so that they can plan ahead to figure their course of action.
+Rita has been stuck in her own loops as well.
+She realizes that Keiji is stuck in a time-circles, and she asks him to meet her past self so that they can plan ahead to figure their course of action.

-The ending in the movie is nowhere this badass, the film has a much more happy ending.
+The ending in the movie is nowhere this dark.
+On the contrary, the film has a much happier ending.